 We understand that starting at university can be quite daunting, especially if it has been a number of years since you last did any formal study.
 The University of Tasmania has a number of support programs to assist you in the transition to university.
 For detailed information, including how to apply, a list of transition and enabling programs are available from the home page of the Future Students website.
-To find out what programs are available, please follow this link to the Preparation programs.
+To find out what programs are available, please follow this link to the Pathway Programs.

 What are the costs?

 For detailed information of all costs relating to studying at the University of Tasmania please visit Course Costs.